ZuInnoTe/rust-wasm-dynamic-module-study/README.md

 # Study
 The study here is a very simple application written in Rust that loads dynamically a module written in Rust compiled to WASM:
-* [wasm-app](./wasm-app/) - the main application that loads dynamically module1 with a parameter
+* [wasm-app](./wasm-app/) - the main application that
+  * loads dynamically the functions in module1 with a parameter string and get a string as return
+  * loads dynamically the function in module2 with data in Arrow IPC serialization format ands gets some data in Arrow IPC serialization format back
 * [wasm-module1](./wasm-module1/) - an example module that has one function with a parameter name that returns the string "Hello World, Name!".
   * Covers exchange via C ABI types and Rust ABI types
   * C ABI is with a parameter pointer to a CString in the WASM module memory containing the name.
 Return is a pointer in the WASM module memory containing the greeting as a CString